aserra23/CS-418-Project/index.md

 3. **Weixin Liu** <br/>
   *wliu53@uic.edu* <br/>
   Weixin Liu is a graduate student in the computer science department at UIC.
 He is very good at Machine Learning and Data Mining.<br/>

+4. **Farhan Ahmed** <br/>
+  *fahmed26@uic.edu* <br/>
+  Farhan is a senior year undergraduate student majoring in Computer Science and is very much interested in algroithms, artificial intelligence and augmented reality.<br/>

 <!-- links to social media icons -->